-As long as you maintain your English Foundation with timely repairs and adjustments, you will be feeling confident and motivated every step of the journey.
+As long as you maintain your English Foundation with timely repairs and adjustments, you will be feeling confident and motivated every step of the journey as you advance forward in your IT career.

 PS - Did you join a community yet?